-Default value Different default for different platforms: On Microsoft Windows, for both the full FlexNet inventory agent and the lightweight FlexNet Inventory Scanner: True if running as LocalSystem or running a machine inventory on the command line.
-On UNIX-like platforms, always True.
+Different default for different platforms:

+- · On Microsoft Windows, for both the full FlexNet inventory agent and the lightweight FlexNet Inventory Scanner: True if running as LocalSystem or running a machine inventory on the command line. - On UNIX-like platforms, always True.
 This value cannot be over-ridden on UNIX-like systems.

-Example value False
+False

-ΤοοΙ Inventory component (ndtrack)
+Tool Inventory component (ndtrack)

 Example (Microsoft Windows only):

 -o IncludeMachineInventory=False